konmik/satellite/README.md

 * `compile 'info.android15.satellite:satellite:0.1.0-SNAPSHOT'`
 * Don't forget to mention `mavenLocal()` in the list of your project's repositories.

+## Development

+The development version is in the `develop` branch.
+Tests do not always work there, everything is bad, but there is a light in the end!

 ## Feedback

 Any feedback is welcome. :)